 Sometimes it is hard to realize our once vibrant parents need more help than they used to.
 They may take much longer to get ready in the morning or perform basic tasks like getting dressed.

-If you and your partner have full-time jobs, think about how much care your relative requires and how much time you have to spare.
+If you and your partner have full-time jobs, think about how much care your relative requires and how much time you spare.
 Are you willing to give up all your evenings and weekends to take care of Grandpa?

 Are you a member of the “sandwich generation?”
 Nearly 50 percent of people between the ages of 40 and 50 have both a parent and a child they are taking care of simultaneously!
-Having both kids and an aging relative under your roof simultaneously increases your caregiving responsibilities exponentially.
+Having both kids and an aging relative under your roof increases your caregiving responsibilities exponentially.

 3. It Takes A Village